Bridgewater - Gagebrook

 Bridgewater - Gagebrook faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Six schools operate in Bridgewater-Gagebrook, educating approximately 1,281 students.
-The area has five primary and one secondary school, serving distinct age groups.
-It functions as an educational hub with 14.6 school places per 100 residents, higher than the regional average of 8.4, attracting students from surrounding communities.
+This includes 17.0% in primary education, 9.4% in secondary education, and 1.7% pursuing tertiary education.
+A network of six schools operates within Bridgewater - Gagebrook, educating approximately 1,281 students.
+The area has five primary and one secondary school serving distinct age groups.
+It functions as an education hub with 14.6 school places per 100 residents, significantly above the regional average of 8.4, attracting students from surrounding communities.

 Frequently Asked Questions - Education